-Currently available antibiotics used to treat CDI infections utilize other mechanisms of action while ibezapolstat is the first antibiotic candidate intended to work by blocking the DNA Pol IIIC enzyme in C. difficile.
-This enzyme is necessary for replication of the DNA of certain Gram-positive bacterial, like C. difficile.
+Currently available antibiotics used to treat CDI infections utilize other mechanisms of action.
+We believe ibezapolstat is the first antibiotic candidate to work by blocking the DNA Pol IIIC enzyme in C. difficile.
+This enzyme is necessary for replication of the DNA of certain Gram-positive bacteria, like C. difficile.